aimldl/llm_benchmarks_asian_langs/README.md

 # LLM Benchmarks for Asian Languages 🌏

-This repository provides a suite of LLM benchmarks on various tasks for Asian languages.
+This repository provides a suite of benchmarks to evaluate Large Language Models (LLMs) on a variety of tasks for Asian languages.

+## Key Features

+The benchmark framework is designed with a focus on consistency, reproducibility, and ease of use.

+* **Standardized Structure:** All tasks follow a uniform directory and script structure, ensuring a consistent user experience across the entire suite.
+* **Robust Implementation:** Features include comprehensive logging for detailed analysis, consistent error handling, and automated verification scripts.
+* **Flexible Execution:** Each task provides standardized script functionality with multiple operational modes, such as `test`, `custom`, and `full`, to accommodate different testing needs.
+* **Tailored Evaluation:** Benchmarks include task-specific prompt engineering and evaluation metrics to ensure relevant and accurate performance assessment.
+* **Comprehensive Documentation:** Each task directory contains detailed documentation, including setup instructions and troubleshooting guides.

 ---